twrdyyy/tensorflow/README.md

-# Scipts in tensorflow for BIT AI classes to learn tensorflow
+# Scripts in tensorflow for BIT AI classes to learn tensorflow

 Python scripts created via tensorflow.org and other useful sources.